Tag Archives: winter fat biking

 This Bike Pic Saturday, dig out your favorite Christmas sweater and take a fat bike out for a spin.
 It's a great way to bring in the holidays, even if there is not a lot of snow yet.

-Bike Pic Dec 21, it’s Wednesday and winter is officially here!
+Bike Pic Dec 21, winter is officially here!

-This Bike Pic Wednesday, dig out your favorite Christmas sweater and take a fat bike out for a spin.
-It’s a great way to bring in winter and the beginning of the holiday fun!
+This Bike Pic Saturday, the first day of winter, dig out your favorite Christmas sweater and take a fat bike out for a spin.
+It’s a great way to begin the holiday, I hope we get more snow to add to the fun!

 Do you have a fun bicycle-related photo of yourself or someone you may know we should post?
 If so, please send your picture(s) to [email protected].
 Please Include a brief caption for the image, who shot it, and where.
 Photo(s) sent to us should be a minimum of 1,000 pixels wide to be considered.
 You will receive photo credit and acknowledgment on Facebook and Instagram if we use your photo.